reka-ai/api-examples-python/roast_my_life/workshop/README.md

 ![Upload popup](../../assets/roast-workshop-upload.png)

-#### Try it
+#### ✅ Try It

 Execute the command `python app.py` to run the app, open the "Roast a Video" page, click "Add Video", enter a name and URL, then Upload.
 On success the grid will try to refresh but some code is still missing to list videos dynamically.
-Next step we’ll fix that.
+Next step we'll fix that.

-### Listing videos dynamically
+## 📋 Listing Videos Dynamically

-Next, enable dynamic video listing by fetching from the API and handing a simplified list to the template.
+Next, enable dynamic video listing by fetching from the API and handling a simplified list to the template.

-Paste into `app.py` at the STEP marker for “Listing videos dynamically — fetch_videos()”: replace the placeholder with the following function:
+Paste into `app.py` at the **STEP** marker for "Listing videos dynamically — fetch_videos()": replace the placeholder with the following function:

 ```python
 def fetch_videos() -> List[Dict[str, Any]]: